Facebook LinkedIn Instagram YouTube

 • Establish firm target estimates of new members needed to grow the circle in numbers, diversity, or both.

-• Market heavily throughout campus including emails, postings, invitations for nominations from senior administrators and faculty.
+• Market heavily across campus, including via emails, postings, and invitations to nominations from senior administrators and faculty.

-• Conduct information sessions online for students who may be eligible but not aware of O∆K
+• Conduct information sessions online for students who may be eligible but are not aware of O∆K

 Recruitment Timeline

-• The recruitment timeline provided here is a recommended template for an efficient recruiting period of 45 days.
+• The recruitment timeline provided here is a recommended template for a 45-day efficient recruiting period.
 The timeline does not include some additional preparation time.

-• 45 days is more than adequate to conduct a complete recruitment process with information sessions, application review, and circle voting ending with an initiation ceremony.
+• 45 days is more than adequate to conduct a comprehensive recruitment process, including information sessions, application reviews, and circle voting, culminating in an initiation ceremony.

 • The entire process can be managed virtually because the application, payment, and initiation ceremony can all be completed online.
-Familiarity with Zoom, WebEx, and other conferencing software allows circles to hold information sessions and meetings for voting without ever having to be in the same room.
+Familiarity with Zoom, WebEx, and other conferencing software enables circles to hold information sessions and meetings for voting without needing to be in the same room.

 Recruitment Process